 To get where you want to go in life, sometimes tough decisions and sacrifices have to be made.
-The Brothers Wojcik — Paxson and Denham — are prime examples.
+The Brothers Wojcik — Paxson and Denham — (sons of Lael and Doug Wojcik) are prime examples.
 Read the full story in The Times Leader.

 In eighth year together, Michigan State's coaching staff has rare continuity

 Michigan State basketball staff has enjoyed a remarkable level of continuity in recent years.
 Izzo, Stephens, Fife and Garland are now in their eighth consecutive season together as the program's four coaches.
 This year, Doug Wojcik rejoins Izzo, his former colleague, in an advisory role for the Spartans.
 Read more at MLive.